jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

      predictive variables found in the RF results.

    a) The R script "model.study.r" performs the above operations/analyses on the “FinalData.xlsx” created by the merge.data.r" script
       stored in the Merged.Data folder.
-DO not run unless to replicate original modeling.
+Do not run unless to replicate original modeling.

    b) For extending the work on the study with new data use the R script labeled “model_new.r" which performs the above
       operations/analyses on the “NewData.xlsx” file generated using the script labeled "new.data.r".
 Running the "new.data.r" script